JM-user-555/JM-user-555/README.md

 - 👋 Hi, I’m JM-user-555
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-end Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+You can contact me on gmail jadmattar4@gmail.com

 <!---
 JM-user-555/JM-user-555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.